-Common stock offered by selling shareholders(1) 20,949,196 shares Common stock outstanding after the offering 21,565,324 shares Dividend policy We do not anticipate paying cash dividends on shares of our common stock for the foreseeable future.
-Use of proceeds We will not receive any of the proceeds from the sale of the shares of common stock by the selling shareholders.
-Listing and Trading We have applied to list our common stock on the Nasdaq Global Market under the symbol "OMGI."
-Risk factors For a discussion of factors you should consider in making an investment, see "Risk Factors" beginning on page 10.
+Common stock offered by selling shareholders(1) 20,949,196 shares Common stock outstanding after the offering 21,565,324 shares foreseeable future.

+Dividend policy We do not anticipate paying cash dividends on shares of our common stock for the the selling shareholders.

+Use of proceeds We will not receive any of the proceeds from the sale of the shares of common stock by symbol "OMGI."

+Listing and Trading We intend to apply to list our common stock on the Nasdaq Global Market under the

+Risk factors For a discussion of factors you should consider in making an investment, see "Risk

+Factors" beginning on page 10.